The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 Where to find it: 22878 Pacific Coast Highway, Malibu, CA 90265

-End of the Road: Wrapping Up 5 Days on the Pacific Coast Highway from San Francisco to LA
+End of the Road on this Pacific Coast Highway Itinerary from San Francisco to LA

 Driving the Pacific Coast Highway from San Francisco to Los Angeles is definitely one of America’s greatest road trips.
 And while it can be done in 3-5 days, it’s even more rewarding if you can spare a whole week!